MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part2_Exporting.md

-## 2. Exporting a Win MR UWP app from Unity
+## 2. Exporting a Windows Mixed Reality UWP App from Unity

 Let's start by creating a new Unity project.
 Open the Unity Editor and click 'New'.
 Name the project whatever you want, make sure the template is set to 3D, and click 'Create project'.
 For this lab, there are some necessary assets we need to import.
 These should be included in the lab files.